 Punctal plugs are another valuable and effective treatment for dry eyes.
 Our eyelids have one small opening in each upper and lower lid.
 These openings function as a drain to move the tears from our eyes into our sinuses.
 Similar to a stopper for a drain in a sink, a punctal plug is placed in the opening in the lid and prevents drainage of the tears.
 This effectively keeps the tears we produce in the eye for a longer time alleviating the symptoms of dryness.

-Dry eye symptoms are common and increase with age but there are several approaches to help your situation.
+Although dry eye symptoms are common and increase with age, there are several approaches to help.
 Discover Vision Centers can provide the entire spectrum for dry eye diagnosis and treatment.

 Dry eyes are a common condition that is caused by the insufficient production of tears, which can result from a variety of medical and lifestyle factors at virtually any age.
 Common causes of dry eye are environmental, such as exposure to smoke, wind, or air conditioning.
-Frequent use of technology can also lead to dry eye, as we tend to blink less as we’re looking digital screens.
+Frequent use of technology can also lead to dry eye, as we tend to blink less when looking at mobile phones and digital screens.
 Here’s a more comprehensive list of dry eye causes:

-To find out if you have dry eye syndrome, it’s important that you get a comprehensive eye exam from an experienced dry eye specialist.
-At Discover Vision Centers, an accredited ophthalmologist will assess your vision and symptoms to determine whether you have dry eye disease.
-Underlying eye conditions can have the same symptoms as dry eye disease, so your doctor will administer various dry eye tests to ensure that there’s no other underlying cause.
+To find out if you have dry eye syndrome, it is important that you get a comprehensive eye exam from an experienced dry eye specialist.
+At Discover Vision Centers, an accredited ophthalmologist or optometrist will assess your vision and symptoms to determine whether you have dry eye disease.
+Underlying eye conditions can have the same symptoms as dry eye disease, so your doctor will administer various dry eye tests to ensure there is no other underlying cause.
 If you in fact have dry eye disease, your doctor will then work with you to determine the best treatment option for you.